Arrival in Warsaw

 Evening:

-In Krakow, we’ll start with a welcome evening in the heart of Kazimierz, the city’s historic Jewish quarter.
+We’ll enjoy a welcome evening in the heart of Kazimierz, the city’s historic Jewish quarter.
 Dinner will be accompanied by traditional klezmer-style music.

 Overnight stay in Krakow.